-Press VOICE briefly (on your steering wheel controls) and the voice icon (1) appears on the Navigation display.
-Press the REPEAT button or arrow on your steering wheel controls to hear the previous command repeated from the navigation system.
+Press and hold VOICE briefly (on your steering wheel controls) until the voice icon (1) appears on the Navigation display to use the Navigation voice command.
+You will hear a beep, signaling that the system is ready to take your command.
+Any command spoken prior to the beep will not register with the system.
+Press RPT (repeat) to hear the previous command repeated from the navigation system.